-Betacourt, W. 2019.
+Betancourt, W. (2019).
 Cryptosporidium spp.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Global Water Pathogen Project. http://www.waterpathogens.org (R. Fayer and W. Jakubowski, (eds) Part 3 Protists) http://www.waterpathogens.org/book/cryptosporidium Michigan State University, E. Lansing, MI, UNESCO.
+Rose and B. Jiménez-Cisneros, (eds) Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project).
+(R. Fayer and W. Jakubowski (eds), Part 3: Specific Excreted Pathogens: Environmental and Epidemiology Aspects - Section 3: Protists), Michigan State University, E. Lansing, MI, UNESCO.

 Cryptosporidium is a genus of protists recognised as a major cause of diarrhoeal illness, contributing significantly to the global burden of gastroenteritis, especially in young children.
 Cryptosporidium is an apicomplexan traditionally considered a coccidian but is more closely related genetically to the gregarines.
 Cryptosporidium occurs worldwide but infection is especially prevalent where drinking water quality and sanitation are poor, and is most significant clinically in young children, malnourished people and immunocompromised patients.